 Dr. Elizabeth M. Swisher M.D.

 In 2014, the NOCC became a funding partner for the first-ever Ovarian Cancer Dream Team with Stand Up To Cancer and the Ovarian Cancer Research Alliance.
 About 10-20% of ovarian cancer is likely attributable to genetic inheritance.
-The team, led by Alan D. D’Andrea, MD, and Elizabeth Swisher, MD, focused on the research of DNA gene repair to provide new advancements in treatment therapies for women with ovarian cancer.
+The team, led by Alan D. D’Andrea, MD, and Elizabeth Swisher, MD, focused on the research of DNA gene repair to provide new advancements in treatment therapies for patients with ovarian cancer.

 Two significant trials were launched during the team’s time together.
-The first, WISP (Women choosing Surgical Prevention), is an ongoing study looking at how well surgery works in preventing ovarian cancer in patients with genetic mutations at risk of ovarian cancer.
+The first, WISP (Women Choosing Surgical Prevention), is an ongoing study looking at how well surgery works in preventing ovarian cancer in patients with genetic mutations at risk of ovarian cancer.

 The second trial, MAGENTA (Making GENetic Testing Accessible), aimed to improve the availability of genetic testing for hereditary cancer syndromes to at-risk individuals through an online genetic testing service.